wandrew004/team-penguins-translator-service/README.md

 python3 -m pytest
 ```

-# Integrate Translator Service With NodeBB
+# Integrating the translator service with NodeBB

 Please merge the changes in `https://github.com/CMU-313/NodeBB-S24/tree/leo/draft-pr` to your NodeBB repository.